 LastPass is generally easier to use than 1Password's standard browser extensions.
 If a site has special requirements for passwords, the generator in LastPass is slightly more convenient to tweak, though 1Password's generator opens in a separate window which can be handy.

 LastPass has a strong edge with the experimental Auto Change Password feature.

 It's best practice to change your passwords every once in a while.
 And even if you ignore those best practices, you'll eventually get locked out of an account or a website you have an account on will get hacked.
 Regardless, when it comes time to change your password, LastPass and 1Password will both attempt to pick up the new password and update your vault.
 LastPass gives you a brief pop-up telling you that it's changed the password in the vault, while 1Password will ask if you want to use the new password.
 LastPass's approach is more proactive, but 1Password gives you more flexibility.

 More importantly, both services have ways of letting you know if your password is out of date or needs to be changed.
-LastPass has a feature called the Security Challenge that will scan your database for duplicate, weak, or old passwords, as well as comparing your passwords against a database of known security breaches.
+LastPass offers a Security Dashboard that will scan your database for duplicate, weak, or old passwords, as well as comparing your passwords against a database of known security breaches.
 All of this adds up to an overall security score that will tell you just how safe your online life is.

 The feature will also tell you in what percentile of LastPass users your security practices rank.
 When it comes to security, it's often less important to be perfectly impenetrable than it is to be more secure than someone else.
 This standing score can help give you some perspective on how good or bad your practices are.